Home / Health Economics / Hospital Finance / Hospital Franchise Fee

 FRANCHISE FEE ASSESSMENT

-All Ohio hospitals pay the same Franchise Fee rate, regardless of the volume of Medicaid patients they treat.
-About 30% of member hospitals pay more in Franchise Fees than they receive back in Medicaid reimbursements for services provided.
+All Ohio hospitals pay the same Franchise Fee rate based on hospital costs, regardless of the volume of Medicaid patients they treat.
+About 11% of member hospitals pay more in Franchise Fees than they receive back in Medicaid reimbursements through the Franchise Fee program.

 HOSPITAL PAYMENTS